dineshsunnyn/dineshsunnyn/README.md

 - 📫 How to reach me **dineshsunnynarsinga@gmail.com**

-- ⚡ Fun fact **I enjoy debugging so much that even my career path is a mix of different tech stacks—always optimizing, always evolving! 😆💻**
+- ⚡ Fun fact **I enjoy debugging so much that even my career path is a mix of different tech stacks—always optimizing, always evolving 😆💻**

 <h3 align="left">Connect with me:</h3>
 <p align="left">